 For Our Clients

 The increasing diversity of entrepreneurs, investors, and their missions benefit from Castore's inclusivity.
 A diverse workforce enables us to better relate to our clients, and address their business challenges through creative, integrated and unbiased solutions.
 Castore's multicultural and interdisciplinary teams deliver excellence.

 Our Workforce Demographics

-We regularly collect, aggregate, and publish demographics data from our consultants to track our progress on creating a diverse, equitable, and inclusive culture.
+We regularly collect, aggregate, and publish demographics data from our consultants to track our diverse, equitable, and inclusive culture.

 By quantifying the workforce demographics, we as a firm can accurately track our progress towards delivering our DE&I mission and commitment.
-Demographics data and statistics help create actionable insights that feed into the leadership team's decision-making process on all strategic aspects of the firm from recruitment to client engagement.
+Demographics data and statistics offer actionable insights that feed into the leadership team's decision-making process on all strategic aspects from recruitment to client engagement.

 For every intake, we request consultants to provide self-identification information as part of the onboarding process.
-We ask questions on their academic/education background, disability, ethnic group, religion, sex and gender identity, sexual orientation, and socioeconomic background.
+We ask questions on their education, disability, ethnic group, religion, sex and gender identity, sexual orientation, and socioeconomic background.

-When collecting the above information (with the exception of academic/education and socioeconomic background), we follow the UK Government Statistical Service's harmonised standards which can be accessed here.
-For academic/education and socioeconomic backgrounds, we use criterions commonly used by employers.
+When collecting the above information (with the exception of education and socioeconomic background), we follow the UK Government Statistical Service's harmonised standards which can be accessed here.
+For education and socioeconomic background data, we use criterions commonly used by employers.